Ultraviolet Spectropolarimetry with Polstar: Clumping and Mass-loss Rate Corrections: The Polstar experiment for objective S2

-This loss is mitigated by the use of inherently bright targets, so when the SNR $\cong$ 500-1000 at $R = 33,000$, it will be $\sqrt{1000}$ times better, or $\cong$ 15,000-30,000, at $R = 33$ (a sufficient resolution for using the spectral shape to remove background polarization sources such as the ISM).
+This loss is mitigated by the use of inherently bright targets, so when the SNR $\cong$ 500-1000 at $R = 33,000$, it will be $\sqrt{1000}$ times better, or $\cong$ 15,000-30,000, at $R = 33$, a sufficient resolution for using the spectral shape to remove foreground polarization from the interstellar medium citep{Andersson2021}.
 Separation from background polarization is also assisted by the time-dependent character of the intrinsic polarization from the wind dynamics.
-Such high SNR is conducive to polarimetric precision at the desired ~ $10^{-4}$ magnitude level, which is capable of detecting the temporal variations from some 10,000 clumps with individual free-electron scattering optical depths of ~0.1.
-Hence, the \textit{Polstar} mission objective {S2} will combine dynamical spectra and time-dependent linear polarization variations to track clump and CIR features down to the Sobolev scale, as they accelerate through the winds of ~40 bright massive stars, to understand how clumping and structure form, and what is their impact on wind mass-loss rate determinations.
+Such high SNR is conducive to polarimetric precision at the required $3 \times 10^{-4}$ target, which is capable of detecting the temporal variations from some 10,000 clumps with individual free-electron scattering optical depths of ~0.1.
+Hence, the \textit{Polstar} mission objective \textit{S2} will combine dynamical spectra and time-dependent linear polarization variations to track clump and CIR features down to the Sobolev scale, as they accelerate through the winds of ~40 bright massive stars, to understand how clumping and structure form, and what is their impact on wind mass-loss rate determinations.
 It can also detect global structures with very small latitudinal differences in optical depth, down below $\cong$ 0.01, due to rotation or other temporally persistent aspherical features, as well as rotationally modulated polarization from large-scale azimuthal structures such as CIRs.